This guide will answer questions about Google Business Profile, and provide answers to many common questions people have about utilizing the platform.

 Make sure your designer knows the dimensions they need to work to; or use a simple platform such as Canva to help you create images that really stand out.

-How to Change An Address on Google My Business
+How to Change An Address on Google Business Profile

 - If you have multiple locations, choose the location you would like to change.